sE's "no-frills" small-diaphragm condenser, the sE1a puts on a serious performance.

 When purchased as a pair, the capsules are factory-matched for perfect tolerance, guaranteeing the best possible stereo image.

-This configuration also includes a precision stereo mounting bar and two mic clips, all packaged inside a wooden presentation box.
+This configuration also includes a precision stereo mounting bar and two mic clips, all packaged inside a sturdy flight case.

 - Frequency Response: 30Hz-20kHz